SnoringFrog/codegolf/README.md

 Various programs written for code golf challenges.
+Some files contain test cases and will actually run when executed, others are just the necessary function without any input.

 Program (language)  | Summary (golf link)
 ------------- | -------------